roskakori/pygount/README.rst

 Version history
 ---------------

-Version 0.8, 2016-10-xx
+Version 0.8, 2016-10-07

 * Fixed option ``--verbose``.
 Now each analyzed source code results in at least one informational message in the log.
 * Added detection of duplicates using size and then MD5 code as criteria (issue `#2 <https://github.com/roskakori/pygount/issues/2>`_).
 Use the option ``--duplicates`` to still count duplicate source code.
-* Improved detetion of programming language, which now is more consistent and yields the same language between Python invocations.
+* Improved detetion of programming language, which is now more consistent and yields the same language between Python invocations.

 Version 0.7, 2016-09-28